The Local Exchange

 Organic Gardening Program

-Learn to grow, cook, and preserve food from your garden!
+Learn to grow, cook, and preserve organic food from your garden!

 What started in Wayne County in 2020, but has since expanded to Cabell and Lincoln counties as well, our program offers organic gardening education, support, supplies, and community building opportunities to individuals, families, aspiring market farmers, and community gardens.
 We partner with local organizations such as our libraries and churches to host our meetings and our farmers market and share resources for our participants.